Mod-two cohomology rings of alternating groups

 While listed as Relations~(\ref{rel_coprod_transfer})-(\ref{coprod_neutral}), we establish the coproduct calculations first so we can use them in the process of verifying the other relations.
 Relation~(\ref{rel_coprod_transfer}) is just a restatement of Theorem~\ref{bialg}.
 In practice, it means taking only half of the terms of the coproduct of a charged class (there must be one charged class to consider, or else the transfer product will be zero), for example only the $+ \otimes +$ terms and not the $- \otimes -$ terms in the coproduct of a positively charged class.

 Next using Proposition~\ref{transfercompatible} we see that Relation~(\ref{coprod_neutral}) is immediate from the coproduct formula for $\gamma_{1,n}$ in the cohomology of symmetric groups.
-For Relation~(\ref{coprod_charged}) on the other hand, the statement for alternating groups implies the statement for symmetric groups, or conversely the statement for symmetric groups implies that for alternating groups modulo neutral classes.
+For Relation~(\ref{coprod_charged}) on the other hand, the statement for symmetric groups only implies that for alternating groups modulo neutral classes.

 To establish Relation~(\ref{coprod_charged}) we apply Theorem~\ref{T:cellular_coprod} and for convenience we let $\overline{\Delta} = \bigoplus_{i,j>0} \Delta_{i,j}.$ For the $m=1$ case, we consider the cochain level representative for $\gamma_{\ell,1}^\pm$, given in \refP{cocycle_reps},